polflip/hiring-engineers/answers.md

     }},
  ```
 * Any metric from the Integration on your Database with the anomaly function applied.
+This is as well the body I have used on Postman
  ```
  {"definition": {
    "type": "timeseries",